 Vancouver-Anchorage: May 28, Jun 11,25, Jul 9,23, Aug 6 (2014)

 Anchorage-Vancouver: Jun 4,18, Jul 2,16,30, Aug 13 (2014)

-Enjoy a private transfer in a luxury vehicle with professional driver.
+Enjoy a private airport transfer with professional driver.

 Nestled between the majestic coastal mountains and the tides of the Pacific Ocean, lies Vancouver.
 At the ocean’s edge - a modern oasis, the Fairmont Pacific Rim hotel (5*) in downtown Vancouver boasts the most remarkable address in the city.
 Situated in the heart of the historic port and financial district, at the edge of Coal Harbor, the location fronts one of Vancouver’s most celebrated streetscapes.
 The hotel features 377 luxurious guest rooms and suites, offering the most lavish appointments, with naturally inspired materials, comfortable furnishings and state-of-the-art technology.
 The hotel also features a Willow Stream Spa, fully equipped Fitness Centre, fine dining, bakery and deli, lobby lounge and patio.
 Every detail, while entirely modern, is married to nature—enhanced by the splendor of forest, light and water.